 Field of Dreams

 It’s hard to describe the plot of this “magic realism” novel-turned-movie: Ray Kinsella (Kevin Costner) hears a voice telling him to build a baseball field in his Iowa cornfield, and what happens next explores the themes of lost dreams, childhood heroes, and healing the pain of the past.
 The 1989 movie adheres to W.P.
 Kinsella’s 1982 original, Shoeless Joe, but cuts out some extra characters and changes the reclusive writer from real-life Catcher in the Rye author J.D.
 Salinger to fictional Terence Mann (James Earl Jones) to avoid a lawsuit.
 Kinsella wrote in a 2014 article that many fathers and sons told him the movie inspired them to reconnect after watching—perhaps the highest compliment an author can hope for from his adapted work.
-Next, find out the 50 books to read before you turn 50.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.